Slype/AssaultcubeCheat/README.md

 - Continuous aimbot
 - Auto jump while crouched
 - Ability to give other players 1 hp
+- Ability to teleport all enemies to infront you
 ------

 It uses my own custom made class for reading memory addresses.